TaqdeesHigh/Git2Me/README.md

 3. If no README.md exists, you will be prompted to generate a new one.
 4. If a README.md exists, select the latest commit and an older commit to compare
 5. The extension will analyze changes and suggest README updates
-6. Review the changes in the diff view
+6. Review the changes in the split diff view, which highlights additions, deletions, and modifications with distinct colors.
 7. Apply the changes as-is, or edit them before applying

 ## Extension Settings

-* `readme-updater.githubToken`: GitHub Personal Access Token (required)
+* `git2me.githubToken`: GitHub Personal Access Token (required)
-* `readme-updater.anthropicApiKey`: Anthropic API Key for Claude
+* `git2me.anthropicApiKey`: Anthropic API Key for Claude
-* `readme-updater.openaiApiKey`: OpenAI API Key for ChatGPT
+* `git2me.openaiApiKey`: OpenAI API Key for ChatGPT
-* `readme-updater.geminiApiKey`: Google API Key for Gemini
+* `git2me.geminiApiKey`: Google API Key for Gemini
-* `readme-updater.preferredLlm`: Preferred LLM service (claude, chatgpt, gemini)
+* `git2me.preferredLlm`: Preferred LLM service (claude, chatgpt, gemini)
-* `readme-updater.tokenLimit`: Preferred token limit (small, medium, large)
+* `git2me.tokenLimit`: Preferred token limit (small, medium, large)
-* `readme-updater.autoApprove`: Automatically apply changes without preview
+* `git2me.autoApprove`: Automatically apply changes without preview

 ## Contributing